MicrosoftDocs/win32-pr.it-it/desktop-src/HyperV_v2/cim-service-stopservice.md

 ## <a name="return-value"></a>Valore restituito

-Restituisce un valore 0 se l'operazione ha esito positivo.
+Restituisce un valore 0 in esito positivo.
 In caso contrario, restituisce un errore.

 ## <a name="requirements"></a>Requisiti